20th January 2020

 The Irish Prison Service has responded to the Inspector’s recommendations in Action Plans published alongside the reports.
 IPRT strongly welcomes this development.
 IPRT previously recommended that the Irish Prison Service should publish progress reports towards the implementation of recommendations made by the Inspector.
 (See PIPS 2019, Action 25.1 p.88 and PIPS 2018, Action 25.2 p.88).

-IPRT is clear that investigations into deaths occuring in prison custody must be prompt to ensure that any systemic issues are identified and addressed in order to prevent potential future deaths.
+IPRT is clear that investigations into deaths occurring in prison custody must be prompt to ensure that any systemic issues are identified and addressed in order to prevent potential future deaths.
 IPRT remains concerned about delays in publishing these reports, which play an important preventive and improvement role.

 The Inspector outlined a number of recommendations in the case of Mr A, who was pronounced dead in his cell on the 10th January 2018 in Mountjoy prison.
 Overnight checks had not been conducted every hour in line with Standard Operating Procedures on the night preceding his death.
 His death went unnoticed both when an officer unlocked his cell for breakfast, and again when the cell was unlocked for the morning.
 Mr A was found by two fellow prisoners who raised the alarm.
 While the Inspector does not discuss the cause of death in her report, Mr A had been on medication for a debilitating medical condition.

 Recommendations of the report by the Inspector of Prisons included:

 In the case of Mr N, who died on the 15th October 2018 while on Reviewable Temporary Release (RTR) from Castlerea, the Inspector made one recommendation.

 Recommendation of the report: